tommyettinger/anim8-gdx/README.md

         // this assumes you're calling this from a class that uses render() to draw to the screen. render();
-        // this gets a screenshot of the current window and adds it to the Array of Pixmap. pixmaps.add(ScreenUtils.getFrameBufferPixmap(0, 0, Gdx.graphics.getWidth(), Gdx.graphics.getHeight()));
+        // this gets a screenshot of the current window and adds it to the Array of Pixmap.
+        // there are two ways to do this; this is the older way, but it is deprecated in current libGDX: pixmaps.add(ScreenUtils.getFrameBufferPixmap(0, 0, Gdx.graphics.getWidth(), Gdx.graphics.getHeight()));
+        // the newer way is only available in more-recent libGDX (I know 1.10.0 has it); it is not deprecated:
+        // pixmaps.add(Pixmap.createFromFrameBuffer(0, 0, Gdx.graphics.getWidth(), Gdx.graphics.getHeight()));
     }
     // AnimatedGif is from anim8; if no extra settings are specified it will calculate a 255-color palette from
     // the given pixmaps and use that for all frames, dithering any colors that don't match.